 I grew up very close to downtown Fort Myers on Jackson Street.
 My family has been in the Fort Myers area since the 1910s and in Florida since the 1850s.

-I grew up fishing in the river downtown.
-I also grew up playing music and singing and I still do that often with my wife and daughter.
+I grew up fishing in the river downtown, playing music, and singing.
+I still do that often with my wife and daughter.
+We’re called the Shytunas.
 We play all over Lee County at ice cream shops, street corners, and for people waiting in lines.
-We’re called the Shytunas and daughter Amelia is our leader.